ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 Handling big data involves challenges like managing large volumes of data, ensuring quick data processing, and accommodating various data types.
 Hive addresses these through its ability to manage petabytes of data and its scalable architecture, which supports efficient parallel processing across multiple servers.

-**Purpose of Implementing RDBMS Schema in Hive**
+**Project Purpose: Hive Implementation**

-The project's goal is to translate a traditional RDBMS schema into Apache Hive, providing a hands-on exploration of Hive's data warehousing capabilities using Cloudera supported Hive environment.
+The project's goal is to translate a traditional RDBMS schema and RDBMS queries into Apache Hive query language.
+This further helps in obtaining hands-on experience of Hive's data warehousing capabilities using Cloudera supported Hive environment.

-**Schema Adaptation and Optimization:**

-**Transition from RDBMS to Hive:** The transition to Apache HiveQL does not require a steep learning curve as the Hive Query Language is similar to Structure Query Language with few exceptions.
-The specialized functions of SQL are not supported in Hive.
-For instance, SQL statement SELECT TOP 10 From TableName does not have a parallel in Hive, or when it comes to updating the data in HiveQL one essentially replaces entire tables or partitions with updated data, like INSERT OVERWRITE to replace the existing table/partition with data from your staging table.

 **Optimization Techniques:**
 Query optimization techniques include bucketing based on hash function, partitioning based on column values, join optimization like placing larger table first, denormalization of data by avoiding joins, allocating required memory for the map-reduce tasks based on the data size, etc.